Editor in Chief’s Note

 Finally, we present a summary of the book "Practical Steps for Implementing Islamic Decision-Making," which offers a pragmatic guide to incorporating Islamic principles into decision-making processes.
 This summary bridges theory and practice, providing actionable steps for leaders and managers committed to ethical governance.

 The diversity and depth of these articles reflect our journal’s mission to foster interdisciplinary dialogue and advance understanding in the fields of religion, management, and governance.
 We are grateful to our contributors for their rigorous scholarship and to our readers for their continued engagement.
 As we move forward, we remain committed to exploring the rich intersections of faith and governance, promoting knowledge that is both intellectually enriching and practically relevant.
-We are also dedicated to maintaining a swift and educational review process.
-Our peer review system not only ensures the academic rigor of the articles we publish but also provides constructive feedback to authors.
-This commitment to educational peer review helps nurture and develop researchers in the field of humanities and Islamic studies, contributing to a vibrant scholarly community.

 Keywords